thehyve/tr_idm_jh/README.md

 ### Configuring and running FreeIPA services

 At the last step Terraform will create (update) `inventory.yml` file from `inventory.template`.
-This file defines values for all needed variables except 2 most important ones:
+This file defines values for all needed variables except the important ones:
 * a username of an account with priveleges sufficient to add a host to IDM as a client;
-* a password for that user.
+* a password for that user;
+* a database owner name;
+* a password for database;

-These 2 values shoud be kept in secret.
+These values shoud be kept in secret.

 There several way to pass these values to our ansible playbook:
 * passing them as `--extra-vars` parameter to `ansible-playbook` command, if we are sure that our CLI history is a safe place;